Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 7 Februari 2026 23.46.01 UTC
+- WIB: Minggu, 8 Februari 2026 00.36.41 UTC
-- WITA: Minggu, 8 Februari 2026 00.46.01 UTC
+- WITA: Minggu, 8 Februari 2026 01.36.41 UTC
-- WIT: Minggu, 8 Februari 2026 01.46.01 UTC
+- WIT: Minggu, 8 Februari 2026 02.36.41 UTC

 Kutipan Inspiratif:
-"Sharing is good, and with digital technology, sharing is easy."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: technology
+Kategori: nature